 Try using a baby food mill or masher instead of blending your baby's meal to a smooth puree.
 If feeding your baby lumpier meals isn't going smoothly and your heart skips a beat everytime he gags or chokes on another spoonful, go back to pureeing your baby's meal and try a lumpy version again in a couple of days time.
-Annabel Karmel and other experienced mums also have some great tips below, if your baby is struggling with lumps.

 As your baby becomes hungrier you can add snacks and even desserts to his 3-meals-a-day diet.
 Snacks and desserts are a great way for your baby to experiment with new foods and you can use them to add more dairy, grains, fruits and vegetables to your baby's day.
 And if your baby's teething he'll love our banana yogurt pops to help cool his gums.